Models of G-spectra as presheaves of spectra: The bicategory and -category

 Observe that taking disjoint unions of finite sets over $A$ will not keep us in $U$ and is thus not well-defined.
-Therefore the $\sE_G(A)$ are not symmetric monoidal (let alone permutative) $G$-categories in the naive sense of symmetric monoidal categories with $G$ acting compatibly on all data.
-In fact, the notion of a genuine permutative $G$-category, one that provides input for an equivariant infinite loop space machine, is subtle.
-We shall give two solutions to that categorical problem in \cite{GM3}.
-In both, genuine permutative $G$-categories are described in terms of actions by an $E_{\infty}$ operad of $G$-categories, to which equivariant infinite loop space theory applies.
-One solution gives each of the $\sE_G(A)$ such a structure, but that is not the solution we shall use.
+Therefore the $\sE_G^U(A)$ are not even symmetric monoidal (let alone permutative) $G$-categories in the naive sense of symmetric monoidal categories with $G$ acting compatibly on all data.